 Tutoring in all general education courses and many electives combined with academic, financial aid, and transfer advising are key components of EXCEL/SSS.
 Success rates for students who take advantage of services are excellent.
-Recent retention rates range from 73% to 84%, and graduation rates range from 40% - 54%.
+Recent retention rates range from 64% to 74% and recent graduation rates range from 32% to 56%.

-You may be eligible to participate in EXCEL/SSS if you are already enrolled at, or have applied for admission to, Mineral Area College; need academic support; and meet at least one of the following criteria:
+You are eligible to participate in EXCEL/SSS if meet at least one of the following criteria:

-- Student with a Disability - have a documented physical or mental impairment that impacts their educational goals.
+- Student with a Disability (have a documented disability that impacts educational goals)

 Students may initiate the application process themselves or be referred by a MAC faculty member.
-In either case, the first step is to complete the EXCEL application and provide the requested income documentation.
-To apply, simply stop by the EXCEL/SSS office inside the Learning Center and pick up an application or print one by clicking on EXCEL 2019-2020 Application.
-After completing the application, call the EXCEL/SSS Office at (573) 518-2131 to schedule an interview.
+In either case, the first step is to complete the interview, orientation, and student action plan.
+Stop by the EXCEL/SSS office inside the Learning Center or call the EXCEL/SSS Office at (573) 518-2131 to schedule an interview.

 - First Generation Students

 - 2019 Student Support Services Grant Aid Application

 - Spring 2020 Memo & Scholarship Application (available Spring '20)